HUMERUS ANATOMY

 • Attachment site for the Teres major muscle

-• Aids in internal rotation and extension of the arm
+• Aids in internal rotation and extension of your arm

 DISTAL EPIPHYSIS (LOWER END)